 Glass Transition Temperature of Polymers

-The importance of glass transition temperatures (Tg) in plastic injection molding
+The importance of glass transition temperatures (Tg) in plastic injection moulding

 What is Glass Transition Temperature (Tg)?